-Autonomous Robots are Here to Transform Retail: From Warehouses to Delivery
+Retail Robotics are Here to Transform the Industry: From Warehouses to Delivery

 The retail experience isn’t what it used to be — it is whatever consumers want it to be.
 People are browsing while sitting on their couches.
 Everyday commodities like soap or paper towels are automatically appearing on their doorstep at regular intervals.
 Brick and mortar retailers are also stepping up the customer experience by automating processes in physical store and providing customers the omni-channel experience they have online, along with improving operational efficiency.

 Our 2020 Future of Retail Technology survey of more than 300 retail decision-makers shows that retailers are shifting toward retail automation.
 Nine out of ten retail decision-makers agree that automated technology is needed to increase their efficiencies and improve customer experience.
 Download the Future of Retail Technology report.

 The retail robotics market is expected to witness a growth of nearly 32% between 2019 and 2026, reaching $41.7 billion, according to Verified Market Research.
 It's no wonder.
-Retailers are using autonomous retail robots to serve in a variety of store functions, such as inventory management, warehouse operations and customer experience enhancement.
+Retailers are using robotic automation to serve in a variety of store functions, such as inventory management, warehouse operations and customer experience enhancement.
 Humans and robots are fusing into a cohesive workforce, which augments the specific skillsets of both parties.

 The International Federation of Robotics (IFR) reports that demand for human-robot collaboration is growing at a rapid clip.
 More than 420,000 robots were installed in 2018, a 6% increase over 2017, with installations of smarter, more collaborative robots increasing 23% over the same period.
 The IFR also predicts an average growth of 12% for all robots between 2020 and 2022.

 As autonomous retail robots make their way into storefronts and fulfillment centers, what will the future of retail look like?
 Here are five noteworthy areas of improvement: